awsdocs/amazon-ec2-user-guide-windows/doc_source/Creating_EBSbacked_WinAMI.md

 + [Use Sysprep with EC2Config](#sysprep-using)

 ### Before you begin<a name="sysprep-begin"></a>
-+ Before performing Sysprep, we recommend that you remove all local user accounts and all account profiles other than a single administrator account under which Sysprep will be executed\.
++ Before performing Sysprep, we recommend that you remove all local user accounts and all account profiles other than a single administrator account under which Sysprep will be run\.
 If you perform Sysprep with additional accounts and profiles, unexpected behavior could result, including loss of profile data or failure to complete Sysprep\.
 + Learn more about [Sysprep](https://technet.microsoft.com/en-us/library/cc721940.aspx) on Microsoft TechNet\.
 + Learn which [server roles are supported for Sysprep](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/sysprep-support-for-server-roles)\.